robokitten007/HikingInNYC/README.md

 - when viewing info on trails' level of difficulty and length, users will be able to select which child info to review (i.e. the sum/average/max/min of the length, and max/min/median for the level of difficulty)

 In addition, the project will also include
-- a modal pop up About page
+- a modal pop up Intro page
 - a production README

 ## Wireframes